NHSDigital/nhs-app-api/docs/Solution-Areas/xamarin/questions/questions-microsoft.md

 Is it possible to make a bindable property required?

+Cookies in iOS appear to be shared between the webview and the HTTP client, (See NHSO-14141) whereas Android does not.
+How can we get Android to behave like iOS, or iOS to behave like Android?

+Why would a cookie with a matching subdomain inconsistently be added to a HTTP call to an endpoint on that domain?

 ## Android

 How should the disposing of objects passed into Android classes be handled?